Research themes within the Social Science Research Group (SSRG)

-Membership of the Social Science Research Group is primarily drawn from the Faculty of Health and Applied Sciences at UWE Bristol, although it does work with other UWE Bristol research centres, groups and departments.
+Membership of the Social Science Research Group is primarily drawn from the College of Health, Science and Society at UWE Bristol, although it does work with other UWE Bristol research centres, groups and departments.

 The group consists of five distinct but inter-related research themes with group members co-habiting multiple themes.
 The five themes are shown below: